serpent-os/onboarding/README.md

 #### Rust Toolchain installation

-Most Linux distributions ship recent versions of both `cargo` and `rustc`.
+Most Linux distributions ship recent versions of both `cargo`, `rustc` and `rustfmt`.
 Consult your distribution's documentation for more information on how to install the relevant packages.

 #### LDC Dlang Toolchain installation (DMD not supported)